CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 ## 2 • THE CARDS AND DECKS

-There are four types of cards: site cards, character cards (including Wizard cards), resource cards, hazard cards, and region cards (this last type is not used with the Starter Rules).
+There are four types of cards: site cards, character cards (including Ringwraith cards), resource cards, hazard cards.

 {: .note }
 > **Note:** Color diagrams of the various types of cards can be found in the color insert.
 The card types can be distinguished as follows:
 >
-> _Site cards_ have a white parchment background on the front.
+> _Site cards_ have a grey parchment background on the front.
 >
-> _Character cards_ (non-Wizard) have a blue stone background on the front.
-Each Wizard card has a differently colored stone background.
+> _Character cards_ (non-Ringwraith) have a rusted-purplish iron background on the front.
+Each Ringwraith card has a blood-red stone background.
 >
-> _Resource cards_ have a copper metal background on the front.
+> _Resource cards_ have a grey-blue steel background on the front.
 >
-> _Hazard cards_ have a steel gray metal background on the front.
+> _Hazard cards_ have a steel grey metal background on the front.
 >
-> _Site cards_ (i.e., location cards) have an unlabeled map of northwestern Middle-earth on the back.
+> _Site cards_ (i.e., location cards) have a map of Middle-earth on the back.
 >
 > _Character_, _resource_, and _hazard cards_ have the burning eye on the back.
 >
+> **Note:** _MELE_ doesn't include region cards.
+If you have _METW_ region cards, you can use region movement as outlined on page 78.
+>
 > **Clarification:** For emphasis, a value used during play is often provided both in a card’s text and in another place on the same card.
 For example, a character’s corruption check modification is stated both in the text and the lower right corner of the character’s card.
 >
 > **Note:** Each starter deck has a small pack of cards called a fixed set.
 There are 5 fixed sets in all.
 One appears randomly in each starter deck.
-The top facing card of all fixed sets is Gates of Morning.
+The top facing card of all fixed sets is a Ringwraith and is different for each fixed set and can be seen through the window of the starter deck box.
 >
 > A fixed set is included in each starter deck to make a starter deck playable without any other cards.

 {: .text-center }
 ![](/assets/images/cardsanddecks.svg)